Hong Kong pro-democracy lawmakers to resign as Beijing moves to quash opposition | Politics

 Britain's foreign minister Dominic Raab said the expulsion of the four lawmakers constituted an assault on Hong Kong's freedoms as set out in the UK-China Joint Declaration.
 "This campaign to harass, stifle and disqualify democratic opposition tarnishes China's international reputation and undermines Hong Kong's long-term stability," Raab said in a statement.

+The U.S. national security adviser, Robert O'Brien, said the move showed the Chinese Communist Party had "flagrantly violated its international commitments" and the United States would "continue to identify and sanction those responsible for extinguishing Hong Kong's freedom."
+On Monday, Washington imposed sanctions on four more officials in Hong Kong's governing and security establishment over their alleged role in crushing dissent.

+In August, it put sanctions on Hong Kong leader Carrie Lam, the territory's current and former police chiefs, and other top officials.
 At a news conference in Hong Kong which started with all opposition lawmakers holding hands, Democratic Party chairman Wuu Chi-Wai said: "We can no longer tell the world that we still have 'one country, two systems, this declares its official death."
-"CORE VALUES"

-Hong Kong's Beijing-backed leader, Carrie Lam, later told a briefing she welcomed diverse opinion in the 70-seat legislature but the law had to be applied.
-"We could not allow members of a Legislative Council who have been judged in accordance with the law that they could not fulfil the requirement and the prerequisite for serving on the Legislative Council to continue to operate," she said.
+The city government said in a statement the four legislators - Kwok, Alvin Yeung, Dennis Kwok and Kenneth Leung - were expelled from the assembly for endangering national security.
+Carrie Lam later told a briefing she welcomed diverse opinion in the 70-seat legislature but the law had to be applied.

-Shortly after the disqualifications, China's representative office in the city said Hong Kong had to be ruled by loyalists.
 "The political rule that Hong Kong must be governed by patriots shall be firmly guarded," the Liaison Office said.

-DAMNED EITHER WAY Analysts say mass resignations remove democracy activists' access to a forum where they could question policymakers and make them more accountable to public opinion.

-But staying could have been perceived by their supporters as legitimising Beijing's move and led to discord.
-"Both staying and leaving have their own difficulties," said Ma Ngok, associate professor of government and public administration at Chinese University of Hong Kong.
+DAMNED EITHER WAY